aligeekk/SmallWorld/AWSLambda/README.txt

-Lambdav3.js is the one used in production.
+lambda_final is the one used in production.
 Lambdav4.js Lambdav5.js contains scratch code for calling Neo4j